wukefe/honey-hunter/readme.md

 ### HyPer

-- v2015 fails to run on sable-tigger
+Its binary version 2015 runs on sable-intel, however, it fails to run on sable-tigger because of unsupported instructions found.

-### HorseIR - CPU
+### HorsePower

+Usage

+    ./horse -help